 Because employees are one of the most valuable resources of Danville Public Schools (DPS), we are pleased to offer a variety of benefits to meet the diverse needs of our employees.
 Below is a summary of the benefits offered to full-time employees of DPS.
-For a more detailed explanation of full-time employee benefits and associated costs, please refer to the Full-time Employee Benefits Guide.
-Part-time employees may refer to the Part-time Employee Benefits Guide for information regarding benefits for which they are eligible.
 If you have any questions regarding the benefits offered by the DPS, please contact the Employee Services Manager in the Human Resources Department at 434-799-6400, or you may view additional benefit details in the Personnel Section - 4000 of the Danville School Board Policy Manual (Select the “Policies” tab.)

 Open enrollment is your only opportunity each year to make changes to your elections, unless you or your family members experience an eligible "qualifying event."
 Changes can be made to a policy during any other time of the plan year ONLY if any of the following occur:

 - Change in a Spouse’s coverage (even their open enrollment period)

 Please note these changes MUST BE MADE WITHIN 30 DAYS of the event.
 If you go past these 30 days you will need to wait until the next open enrollment period.